ntvu19/ntvu19.github.io/docs/operating-system/process-management/08-performance-optimization-through-context-switching-management.md

 sidebar: false
 ---

-Cost analysis, techniques to reduce negative affection to the customers.
+Cost analyze, techniques to reduce negative affection to the customers.
 Includes:
 - The essence of Context Switching
 - Overhead
 - Multiple register sets